 Generally, Asian punters only like to bet on sporting events with a solid outcome.
 That means a player or a team either wins or loses.
 There is no possibility of a draw, for example, a tennis game.
 Two players, with one winning and one losing.

 What Is An Asian Handicap?

 The way of handicapping a team is much simpler.
-You just give the team they are playing against a 1.5 or 2.5 goal head start.
+You just give the team they’re playing against a 1.5 or 2.5 goal head start.

 Chelsea’s odds would be so low that it wouldn’t make it worthwhile betting on them.
-And Chester’s chances of actually winning the game are remote, to say the least.
+And Chester’s chances of actually winning the game are remote.
 But with the Asian Handicap, this game becomes far more interesting.

 Alternatively, you could back Chester if you think they can avoid defeat by 2 clear goals or less.

 So there you have it, a simple rundown of a typical Asian Handicap football bet.
-The bets can get more complicated especially if two teams are fairly well matched, but I will get into that another time.
+The bets can get more complicated, especially if two teams are fairly well-matched, but I will get into that another time.

 If you are interested in placing Asian Handicap bets, the following bookmakers offer them on Premiership and most European League games.
 Betfred Bookmakers, Betfair Bookmakers, and Ladbrokes Bookmakers.

 Explain It to me again, but like I’m Stupid?

 Alright, kiddo, let’s pretend we’re playing a game of soccer in the backyard.
 Now, let’s say I’ve been playing soccer for many years, and you’ve just started learning the game.
 It wouldn’t be fair if we played without any changes, would it?
 I might score way more goals than you, and that wouldn’t be much fun.